Shop with Confidence

 Are these mask compatible for use with continuous air?

-If you mean with a PAPR (Powered Air Purifying Respirator) system, which is a blower, yes it is compatible.
-They are not compatible with SCBA systems.
+If you mean with a Powered Air Purifying Respirator (PAPR) system, which is a blower, yes it is compatible (click here for the link to the MB-90 PAPR).

 Can the CM-6M be stored in its original packaging?
 Or does it need to be removed from the original packaging for storage; so that it does not deform the rubber?

-The CM-6M can be stored in original packaging without issue.
+The CM-6M can be stored in its original packaging without any issue.

 What is included in the kit?